 A Micturating Cystogram (MCUG) is used to look at your urinary system (bladder & kidneys).
 It uses ‘contrast’, a clear liquid, which shows on x-rays.
 The liquid is given to your child through a urinary catheter.

 When you receive your appointment letter

-If you are unable to keep this appointment, please inform the department at least two weeks beforehand.
-Sometimes, we can offer the appointment to another child on the waiting list.
+If you are unable to keep this appointment, please inform the department as soon as possible.

 If your child is likely to need a hoist during the appointment, please telephone us so that we can make sure this is ready for you.

 Before the appointment